teamBetterThanAwesome/Spot-NinjaFrontEnd/readme.md

 #Spot Ninja

-A crowdsourced parking application that allows user’s to find paid parking, store their favorite parking locations, and benefit and from the Spot Ninja community by viewing other user’s favorite spots.
+A crowdsourced parking application that allows user’s to find paid parking, store their favorite parking locations, and benefit from the Spot Ninja community by viewing other user’s favorite spots.
+This full stack  web application was developed mobile first with user interaction in mind.

 #Technologies used to make Spot Ninja
 - HTML, CSS, JavaScript, JQuery